REQUEST A QUOTE

 StepActionSafety Tips

-1Gather your safety equipmentWear gloves, closed-toe shoes, and goggles
+1Gather safety equipmentWear gloves, closed-toe shoes, and goggles

-2Prepare a containerUse a sturdy box and seal it well
+2Prepare a containerUse a sturdy box with a plastic liner and tape

-3Clean up and collect shardsUse tongs for larger pieces; avoid vacuuming
+3Clean up and collect shardsUse tongs for large pieces; avoid vacuuming

 Can Broken Glass Be Recycled?